 Office Rent and Utilities

-If you run your private practice from an office, your rent and utilities (such as a phone or electric bill) can often be written off.
-If you’re working out of your home or sharing utilities for business and personal use, this can get tricky -- you’ll only be able to deduct for your percentage of business usage.
+If you run your private practice from an office, your rent and utilities (such as phone or electricity bills) can often be written off.
+If you’re working out of your home or sharing utilities for business and personal use, this can get tricky, as you’ll only be able to deduct for your percentage of business usage.

 Business registration and license fees.
 This is particularly important if you’re new to private practice this year; you’ll be able to write off a lot of the startup business costs.
 Renewal of your license can also be written off.